5 Startups To Watch – Just Out Of Dragons Den

 But occasionally, diamonds emerge in the rough leaving the Dragons to tussle over who will take a piece of an exciting new venture.
 We’re counting down 5 of the most exciting businesses to watch out for who secured a deal with a Dragon in the current series.

-Closing episode 1 was the dynamic husband and wife duo who claimed to have come up with the latest in skin care to solve a common problem.
+Closing episode 1 was the dynamic husband and wife duo who claimed to have come up with the latest in skincare to solve a common problem.
 Nurse, Antonia, highlighted her tough experiences of constantly washing her hands during her shifts which led to her taking two weeks off work due to cracks, scabs and bleeding caused by abrasive hand-washing materials.

-Nursem is the natural, dermatologically tested hand wash which can be effectively used by all healthcare professionals, as well as people at home.
+Nursem is the natural, dermatologically tested hand wash that can be effectively used by all healthcare professionals, as well as people at home.
 Given the pandemic’s likely long-lasting effects on hand hygiene, the Dragons were keen to get a slice of the business.
 Remarkably, all 5 put offers in, but it was Tej Lalvani who secured a 5% equity share of the company for £70,000.

 Instead, Gener8 gives you the option to sell your data to the advertisers making a tidy bit of income from simply browsing the web.
 It was smiles-all-round from the dragons who loved the idea with Touker Suleyman calling it one of the “best pitches ever”.
 After 4 offers competitive including office spaces, Sam left the den with £60,000 from Peter Jones and Touker Suleyman, each owning 5% of the company.